Harshinimallipeddi/MOVIE_REVIEW_SENTIMENT_ANALYSIS_mL_model/README.md

-Certainly!
-Here's an example of the content you can include in your README file on GitHub:

 Sentiment Analysis of Movie Reviews
 Overview
 This project focuses on sentiment analysis of movie reviews using machine learning techniques.
 The goal is to predict whether a movie review expresses positive or negative sentiment.